leohscl/sboard/README.md

 # sboard
-sboard is intended for visualising jobs on a SLURM cluster.
+sboard is intended for visualising jobs on a SLURM cluster in a easy and centralized interface.